Thirteen Ways of Looking at a Blackbird

 Time Quotes Page 2

 How we cite our quotes:

-The river is moving.
 The blackbird must be flying.
 (Section XII)

 If you wanted to argue that the poem has some kind of forward-moving narrative, here's a place to look.
 A-ha.
 He uses the present tense after using the past tense for most of the poem.
 Maybe the poem is set in the springtime, but the speaker spends most of it reflecting on the winter that has passed.
 The snow has melted and the river is finally starting to move again.

-It was evening all afternoon.
-It was snowing And it was going to snow.
+And it was going to snow.
 (Section XIII)